bashir-khurram/health-monitor/README.md

 # HealthMonitor

-This is Health monitoring system that displays your Blood pressure related values according to date.
+This is Health monitoring system that displays your Blood pressure.
+Data is presented as a bar chart where different measurements are displayed.

 This system has two pages

 - Landing page which includes login part
-- Main dashboard page where you can see your statistics
+- Main dashboard page where you can see your measurements

-Data is been updated every 5 seconds to see up-to-date resutls.
+Data is been updated every 5 seconds to view up-to-date resutls.
+Raw values are converted to logarithmic values for better analysis.

-Chart is configurable and you are allowed to change values to view it.
+Chart is configurable and you are allowed to change y-axis min and max values for better presentation.

 Currently, there is not any backend connected to the system.
-I have used json files to fetch data.
+Json files have been used to fetch data.

 ## Development server